The 2023 volunteer registration is now open!

 - That you are friendly and professional towards the audience, volunteers and other staff

-- That you meet punctually and soberly to your shifts with the festival t-shirt and ID around your neck
+- That you are punctual and sober when meeting to your shifts, wearing the festival t-shirt and ID around your neck

 - That you notify your immediate superior as soon as possible if you are delayed/prevented from appearing on duty